Shipping to JP

 Requirements for shipping your firearm to us:

-- Prior to shipping, remove all stocks, scopes, mounts and accessories from your firearm unless they are necessary for the work to be done.
+- Prior to shipping, remove all scopes, mounts and accessories from your firearm unless they are necessary for the work to be done.
 This will further reduce your risk and save you additional labor charges.
+Avoid sending serial-numbered components if possible.

 - For bolt gun work, remove barrel action, optics and accessories.
 Remove stock, optics and accessories from barreled action.